-- 50 Intellectual and Multiple Disabilities or PIMD), story elements deemed of interest or relevance to them will be assembled by another.
-In this case, a conventional understanding of 'authorship' might view the child as the inspiration for or the subject of the story, but not the author since but they have not actively assembled the story. - 55 In contrast, this paper proposes a new model of distributed authorship with three axes of distribution interpersonal, technological and temporal which acknowledges young people with the most severe disabilities as co-authors of iPad stories.
-This argument is not merely of theoretical interest in terms of reconceptualising 'authorship' but equally has implications for pedagogy, policy and practice: viewing all young people as potential 'authors' redefines their relationship to literacy - 60 and means they can be considered not only 'recipients', 'audiences' or 'subjects' of stories but equally can contribute to story content.
+Profound and Multiple Learning Disabilities or PMLD (better known internationally as Profound Intellectual and Multiple Disabilities or PIMD), story elements deemed of interest or relevance to them will be assembled by another.
+In this case, a conventional understanding of 'authorship' might view the child as the inspiration for or the subject of the story, but not the author since but they have not actively assembled the story.

+In contrast, this paper proposes a new model of distributed authorship with three axes of distributioninterpersonal, technological and temporal-which acknowledges young people with the most severe disabilities as co-authors of iPad stories.
+This argument is not merely of theoretical interest in terms of reconceptualising 'authorship' but equally has implications for pedagogy, policy and practice.
+Viewing all young people as potential 'authors' redefines their relationship to literacy and means they can be considered not only 'recipients', 'audiences' or 'subjects' of stories but equally can contribute to story content.
 It also positions them as valid users of resources such as storymaking apps rather than confining their mobile technology use to the simpler cause-and-effect apps often recommended for disabled children.

-65 Background
+Background